 Military and veteran scholarships are financial awards or grants specifically tailored to support current and former members of the military, as well as their dependents, in pursuing higher education.
 These scholarships recognize the sacrifices and service of military personnel and aim to provide them with opportunities to advance their education and careers after their military service.

-There are 80 scholarships available for current or former military members and their dependents as of February 2026.
-You can find dozens of military scholarships available for college, high school senior, college senior, college sophomore, and college juniors.
-Some prominent military scholarships for students include the Veteran Hero Scholarship, the Kathern F. Gruber Scholarship Program, and the Guy M. Wilson Scholarship.
-You can find military scholarships for pursuing your undergraduate, four-year, two-year, bachelor's, vocational, associate's, or community college.
+There are 80 scholarships available for current or former military members and their dependents as of April 2026.
+You can find dozens of military scholarships available for high school senior, college senior, college, college sophomore, and college juniors.
+Some prominent military scholarships for students include the David Mitchell Memorial Scholarship, the Hill-Weatherford Post of the American Legion Scholarship, and the Daniel E. Lambert Memorial Scholarship.
+You can find military scholarships for pursuing your vocational, undergraduate, four-year, bachelor's, associates, or junior college.

-Some of the best military and veteran scholarships are the Judith Resnik Memorial Scholarship, the Dolphin Scholarships, the AFCEA ROTC Scholarships, the Past President's Parley Nurses Scholarship, and the Daniel E. Lambert Memorial Scholarship.
+Some of the best military and veteran scholarships are the Captain John G. Gardner, USMC, Viet Nam Veterans Memorial Scholarship, the Women's Overseas Service League Scholarships for Women, the Education Connection Military Scholarship, the Pega Scholars Program Scholarship, and the TonaLaw Veteran's Scholarship.
 The best scholarships for veterans and military dependents will be listed at the top of this page.

 Scholarships by Major